 With palettes and preferences constantly changing in the foodie world, it should come as no surprise that vegan options are now almost as prevalent on our menus as traditional foods.
 Across Scotland, cafés, restaurants and bars are adding new and delicious vegan-friendly dishes to their menus all the time, as well as 100% vegan restaurants popping up in our towns and cities too, so there are plenty of options for you to choose from.
-Bonobo Café in Aberdeen, 269 Vegan in Perth, and Harmonium in Edinburgh are just a few of the places you can try out.
+Bonobo Café in Aberdeen, 269 Vegan in Perth, and Beetroot Sauvage in Edinburgh are just a few of the places you can try out.

 Fish n Chips